tomkyle/negatives-positive/README.md

 gamma | description
 :-----|:----------
 auto | Calculated gamma, based on mean values.
-Recommended for ‘real life images’.
+Implies gamma 2.2 and is recommended for ‘real life images’.
 1.0 | No Gamma for linear TIFFs.
 This is the default value if omitted.
 1.8 | Moderate darkening, resulting in overall light images 2.2 | Well-known software standard; This is what common photo software would apply.